alex-kalanis/kw_groups/README.md

 5.)
 Just call setting and render

 If you want to know more, just open ```examples/``` directory and see the code there.

+## Basic Rules

+- Can access
+  - Group ID equals current one.
+  - Group ID is somewhere in the tree of parents.

+- Add
+  - Fails when the currently added group already exists.
+  - Fails when the currently added group is already defined within parents of this group.

+- Update
+  - Fails when the currently updated group is already defined within parents of this group.

+- Delete
+  - Can delete only when there is no group with processed one as parent.

+The group ID is usually string, although it can be integer converted to string before method call.